monmaya/pyb-data-contracts/docs/en/articles/02-structure-and-governance.md

 The contract structure reflects the different dimensions of governance.
 At the responsibility level, each aspect of the contract is associated with a clearly identified owner.
 The data steward ensures quality supervision, while the business expert guarantees the business relevance of the defined rules.
 This distribution of roles creates a system of checks and balances that maintains the integrity of the contract.

-## The Ecosystem of Data Contracts
+## The ecosystem of data contracts

 The overall architecture of a data contract system is built around several interconnected components: